 - It makes you think.
 Drafting a marketing plan and precisely tuning it to your business and your target market helps you exercise more creativity and foresight in terms of solving problems that your business may encounter.
 It also forces you to think outside the box, and could even lead to some revelatory ideas that change the game for your business!

-Following the SMART principle of planning we mentioned earlier, there are several things you should include in your ecommerce marketing plan, including:
+Following the SMART principle of planning we mentioned earlier, there are several things you should include in your ecommerce marketing plan, such as:

 - A definite goal or a set of objectives: This is also known as the executive summary, and it should include both long-term and short-term goals.
 It must be as specific as possible and include how you’ll achieve your goals, so you can set realistic milestones.
 An executive summary must also be measurable.
 For instance, it’s not enough to say you’ll increase the number of visitors on your ecom site; you must specify the number, such as 1000 new visitors per day.
 This will make it much easier to track and work towards each goal.